scrabbletank/farhome-rules/rulesdoc.md

 The webs are extremely flammable, and ignite after taking 1 wound of fire damage.
 Any creature caught in the web takes 1 wound of fire damage and is freed.
 After the duration the webs remain but lose their stickiness, becoming difficult terrain until cleared.

-Add a proficiency die for every level cast above 2nd.
+Add a proficiency die and increase the area by 1 for every level cast above 2nd.

 ___
 #### Silent Passage